PriyanKishoreMS/RideAlong-Server/README.md

 ### Database Integration

-The Ridealong application features a follow system that enables users to connect with each other within the app.
-At first, this system was implemented using MongoDB, but as I continued to develop the application, I realized that it needed to scale and become more efficient.
-As a result, I decided to shift the feature to a Neo4j graph database.
+The application features a follow system that allows users to connect with each other within the app.
+Initially, this system was implemented using MongoDB.
+However, as I continued to develop the application, I realized that it needed to scale and become more efficient.
+Additionally, I also wanted to implement a user suggestion system that was inefficient with the previous structure (please refer to `routes/api/suggestUser.js`).
+So, with some research, I decided to shift the follow system feature to a Neo4j graph database.
+This approach allowed me to develop a more efficient and scalable system while also improving the user suggestion feature

 To showcase both scenarios, I created two different files in the `models` and `routes/api` directories.
 The `users.js` file uses MongoDB to implement the follow feature, while the `usersneo.js` file uses Neo4j.
 Additionally, the models directory has two different schema files, `User.js` and `Userneo.js`, for MongoDB and Neo4j, respectively.